 Say What the Jesus and the Apostles Said

-By this I mean that we ought to be able to quote any verse from the New Testament as it is written without having to apologize for it.
+By this I mean that we ought to be able to quote any verse from the New Testament as it is written, without having to apologize for it.
 It is impossible to overemphasize this principle.
-You will see why this is true as we progress.
+You will see why this is true as the book progresses.

 Reject Unreasonable Interpretations

-Not only unreasonable, but even nonsensical interpretations of the Bible are often embraced in evangelical circles as long as they protect tradition.
-Some are even bold enough to invent their own ideas and defend them with a series of unlikely interpretations.
+Not only unreasonable, but even nonsensical interpretations of the Bible are embraced in evangelical circles as long as they protect tradition.

 If You Lose an Argument, Switch Sides